SAR71/node-red-pdfbuilder/README.md

 ## Examples
 Examples are provided using the default node-red way, i.e. use ```import``` in the editor menu and look for examples in the ```@platmac/node-red-pdfbuilder``` package

-### #1 simple text PDF
-This is the first example found on the pdfmake website.

-### #2 image & svg example PDF
-This is a custom example showing how to read an image from file and integrate it into the PDF.
-It also shows a simple SVG to be included as well.